TVandeveire/EKstack-metricbeat-packetbeat/README.md

 # Metricbeat
-Ansible role for installing ELK with metricbeat
+Ansible role for installing Elasticsearch Kibana with metricbeat & packetbeat